saint-james-fr/strapi_ruby/README.md

 ### Markdown Conversion

-Using this configuration, selected fields will automatically be converted to HTML using `redcarpet` gem.
+Selected fields will automatically be converted to HTML using `redcarpet` gem.
 This is very useful to get data ready for the views.

 ```ruby
 # You can pass this in your config file: